How does “sex” sell?

 Women WANT the hot guy standing in front of them, but they aren’t persuaded to buy a pair of shorts because of an IMAGE of that same hot guy.
 Men are much easier to trigger.

-KEY: Both men AND women want to see attractive women on the covers of magazines.
+Legend Point: Both men AND women want to see attractive women on the covers of magazines.
 (We men get no respect from evolution…)

 Why are men so easily “manipulated” (in what I would argue is a “good way”) by women?
 And why are men so easily manipulated by just seeing an attractive woman?